Solar and Heliospheric Observatory: Milestones

-As of 1 April 2025, SOHO has found 5,189 comets.
+To July 23, 2025, SOHO has found 5,217 comets.

 Near loss of SOHO in 1998

-The SOHO Mission Interruption sequence of events began on 24 June 1998, while the SOHO Team was conducting a series of spacecraft gyroscope calibrations and maneuvers.
+The SOHO Mission Interruption sequence of events began on 24 June 1998, while the SOHO Team was conducting a series of routine spacecraft gyroscope calibrations and manoeuvres.
 Operations proceeded until 23:16 UTC when SOHO lost lock on the Sun and entered an emergency attitude control mode called Emergency Sun Reacquisition (ESR).
-The SOHO Team attempted to recover the observatory, but SOHO entered the emergency mode again on 25 June 1998, at 02:35 UTC.
+This was due to command errors which caused Gyro B, the gyro responsible for fault detection, to remain in its high gain setting which lead it to incorrectly detect a roll rate of 20 times greater than the actual rate, triggering the ESR mode.
+The spacecraft later entered Initial Sun Acquisition mode (ISA).
+To correct the detected (but non-existent) roll attitude error the spacecraft fired its roll thrusters.
+The SOHO Team attempted to recover the observatory, but SOHO entered the emergency mode again on 25 June 1998, at 02:35 UTC, less than 1 minute after the thruster firings as the roll rate returned to a sufficiently high speed to be detected by Gyro B and trigger ESR-6 (The 6th ESR mode since launch).
 Recovery efforts continued, but SOHO entered the emergency mode for the last time at 04:38 UTC.
-All contact with SOHO was lost at 04:43 UTC, and the mission interruption had begun.
+All contact with SOHO was lost at 04:43:56 UTC, and the mission interruption had begun.
 SOHO was spinning, losing electrical power, and no longer pointing at the Sun.

 Expert ESA personnel were immediately dispatched from Europe to the United States to direct operations.
 Days passed without contact from SOHO.
 On 23 July 1998, the Arecibo Observatory and Goldstone Solar System Radar combined to locate SOHO with radar and to determine its location and attitude.
 SOHO was close to its predicted position, oriented with its side versus the usual front Optical Surface Reflector panel pointing toward the Sun, and was rotating at one revolution every 53 seconds.
 Once SOHO was located, plans for contacting SOHO were formed.
 On 3 August, a carrier was detected from SOHO, the first signal since 25 June 1998.
 After days of charging the battery, a successful attempt was made to modulate the carrier and downlink telemetry on 8 August.
 After instrument temperatures were downlinked on 9 August 1998, data analysis was performed, and planning for the SOHO recovery began in earnest.

 The Recovery Team began by allocating the limited electrical power.
 After this, SOHO's anomalous orientation in space was determined.
 Thawing the frozen hydrazine fuel tank using SOHO's thermal control heaters began on 12 August 1998.
 Thawing pipes and the thrusters was next, and SOHO was re-oriented towards the Sun on 16 September 1998.
-After nearly a week of spacecraft bus recovery activities and an orbital correction maneuver, the SOHO spacecraft bus returned to normal mode on 25 September 1998 at 19:52 UTC.
+After nearly a week of spacecraft bus recovery activities and an orbital correction manoeuvre, the SOHO spacecraft bus returned to normal mode on 25 September 1998 at 19:52 UTC.
 Recovery of the instruments began on 5 October 1998 with SUMER, and ended on 24 October 1998, with CELIAS.